Skip to main content

 Academic

-A sophisticated appreciation of post-therapy hormonal recalibration requires moving beyond a simple model to a deeper examination of the neuroendocrine dynamics at play.
+A sophisticated appreciation of post-therapy hormonal recalibration requires moving beyond a simple feedback loop model to a deeper examination of the neuroendocrine dynamics at play.
 The core of this process is the re-establishment of the intrinsic, pulsatile secretion of Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus.

 The administration of exogenous testosterone does not merely lower GnRH output; it fundamentally disrupts the frequency and amplitude of its release.
 Therefore, recovery is a complex biological process involving the restoration of this critical neural oscillator, the subsequent response of pituitary gonadotroph cells, and the functional revitalization of testicular Leydig and Sertoli cells.
 This section will explore the intricate cellular and molecular events that define the HPG axis reactivation cascade.